yankihue/300Tang-Script/README.md

 # Usage
 For Ubuntu:

 Clone the repo.
 IMPORTANT: You have to clone it to your desktop.
 ```bash
 cd ~/Desktop
 git clone https://github.com/yankihue/300Tang-Script 300Tang
 ```

-If you want to put it anywhere else, you should change main.py and point it at that directory.
+If you want to put it anywhere else, you should change main.py and point it at that directory([change this line](https://github.com/yankihue/300Tang-Script/blob/db4c9e56edd7b80cd49506fc5a0cc99b2559b1cb/300tang/main.py#L49)).
 By default the script points at desktop, inside the folder 300Tang.

 You need the [WQY Microhei](https://github.com/anthonyfok/fonts-wqy-microhei) font for this to work.
 To install: